mattheweller/TokenFarm/README.md

 This app uses Brownie.
 [Brownie](https://eth-brownie.readthedocs.io/en/stable/) is a Python-based development and testing framework for smart contracts targeting the Ethereum Virtual Machine.

 1. [Install Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html), if you haven't already.
 Here is a simple way to install brownie.
+*NB: There is a breaking change within Python 3.10 and cytoolz that prevents a clean install of eth-brownie.
+I recommend downgrading to Python 3.9

 ```bash
 pip install --user pipx